michas79de/esphome-panasonic-ac/README.md

 An open source alternative for the Panasonic wi-fi adapter that works locally without the cloud.

+Forked to use an alternative Mild Dry Switch, because my CS-Z25TKEW A/C seems to use another Byte for this.

 # Features

 * Control your AC locally via Home Assistant, MQTT or directly